YazanGhunaim/HackerRank/README.md

 # Goal
 This repo serves purpose of storing/sharing my C HackerRank solutions with others in hope to help people learn.
 # More Solutions Shall Be Added In My Free Time 😀

+# quick side note :

+excluded multiple solutions to questions, hence i believed they are so unbelievably trivial anyone who want to pursue any level of C knowledge should be able to answer them